 The historic plantation primarily grew sugar cane, one of Louisiana’s largest exports.
 Oak Alley was home to 220 slaves over its time with the Roman family, with a max of 188 at a time.
 Their son, Andre B. Roman, would become Governor of Louisiana twice.

 Unfortunately, the family liked to live outside their means, and their debts caught up to them.
 By the end of the civil war, they lost everything.
 The property was sold at auction in 1866.
-The place went into disrepair.
+The residence fell into disrepair.

-That was until 1920, when Andrew and Josephine Steward, two wealthy cattle ranchers purchased the property.
+That was until 1920, when Andrew and Josephine Steward, two wealthy cattle ranchers purchased the plantation.

 They restored the property to its original state.
 In 1972, Josephine left the property into a foundation that continues to run the plantation.
 She wanted to ensure that the plantation would remain open to the public for years to come.